TL;DR

 - Speed of getting quotes.
 Post a job once, get three to five contractors calling back the same day.
 For a broken water heater on a Sunday, that responsiveness is the entire value proposition.

 - Pre-screening process.
 HomeAdvisor runs background checks and basic business-verification screens on its network.
-It is not as deep as cross-checking the OCILB record, but it is more than nothing.
+It is not as deep as checking the official state board record, but it is more than nothing.

 - The True Cost Guide.
 HomeAdvisor's cost guide is one of the most cited pricing references on the internet, with national averages by job type.
 It is a real public utility, especially as a sanity-check before getting quotes.